 **Format of the Course**

-Part lecture, part discussion, exercises, and extensive hands-on practice
+- Part lecture, part discussion, with exercises and extensive hands-on practice

 By the end of this training, participants will be able to:

-Gain an overview of artificial intelligence, machine learning, and computational intelligence for government applications.
+- Gain an overview of artificial intelligence, machine learning, and computational intelligence for government applications.

 By the end of this training, participants will be able to:

-Understand key concepts used in robotic technologies
+- Understand the fundamental concepts in robotic technologies.

-Manage the interaction between software and hardware in a robotic system
+- Manage the interaction between software and hardware in a robotic system.

-Test and troubleshoot a Smart Robot in realistic scenarios
+- Test and troubleshoot a Smart Robot in realistic scenarios.

 **Audience**